bjackels5/social-media/README.md

 * The following API Routes are required:
     * /api/users
         * GET all users
-        * GET a single user by its _id and populated thought and friend data
         * POST a new user:

                 // example data